juremaj/track2p/docs/gui.md

 # GUI visualisation

 The GUI supports both visualisation after algorithm run (as described above), as well as visualising previously processed data.
 The latter can be done by navigating to File -> Load processed data on the top left of the GUI.
-The user must import the directory containing the track2p subfolder (containing output of the algorithm (see outputs.md).
+The user must import the directory containing the track2p subfolder with outputs of the algorithm (see example below).